The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Findings

 \subsubsection{Shaping What Constitutes Norm Violations}

 Using the Pin of Shame gives creators the \textbf{freedom to decide what should be deemed a norm violation} and which comments deserve to be shamed and criticized on their channel.
 Participants recognized that this flexibility allowed them to sanction comments ranging from those that seem ``ridiculous,'' ``judgmental,'' or ``condescending,'' to more serious infractions, such as discriminatory statements, misinformation, and hate speech.
-In contrast, flagging constrains regulation by requiring creators to select an inappropriate content category (e.g., `Violent Content', `Intellectual Property') under which the flagged post violates the platform's code of conduct~\cite{crawford2016flag}.
+In contrast, flagging constrains regulation by requiring creators to select an inappropriate content category (e.g., `Violent Content', `Intellectual Property') under which the flagged post violates the platform's code of conduct~\cite{crawford2016flag,are2023flagging,zhang2023cleaning}.
 Participants also appreciated the control over outcomes that the Pin of Shame offers, especially when compared to flagging, where outcomes (e.g., content removal) depend on whether the platform regulators consider the flagged content a violation.

-Many participants observed that they frequently \textbf{pin and unpin} different negative comments, and thereby control which comments to emphasize at any moment, as a way to shape the overall direction and tone of discourse in the comments section.
-For example, P7 shared her experience of pinning and unpinning negative comments:

-\begin{quote} \textit{ ``I sometimes pin for a day and let people attack this one person.
-And then, when I'm tired of that person, I'll unpin it, and then pin another.'' - P7} \end{quote}

 While participants appreciated not being limited by platform guidelines when deploying the Pin of Shame, they also recognized that its \textbf{success still depends on the moral outrage} of the audience and their subsequent pushback against the pinned comment.
+In other words, while the authority to initiate the Pin of Shame and define the initial moral framing is concentrated in creators’ hands, the subsequent trajectory and consequences of the sanction are mediated through audience reactions.
+As such, the Pin of Shame does not simply impose a fixed norm, but opens a space in which norms may be contested, reinforced, or redirected through public engagement.

-Thus, some participants found it challenging to determine which negative comments to pin such that they would attract a broad public scrutiny and succeed in serving as the Pin of Shame.
-Participant P1 said:
+Thus, some participants found it challenging to determine which negative comments to pin such that they would attract a broad public scrutiny and subsequent criticism.
+For example, Participant P1 is an Azerbaijani living and working as a creator in South Korea and targeting Korean audiences.
+She noted that her experiences from a different cultural context sometimes made it difficult for her to predict whether certain norm violations in comments would outrage her audiences.
+Thus, deploying the Pin of Shame was particularly challenging for her, as she had to carefully consider how the Korean audiences might respond.